Ash-Olorenshaw/Lister/README.md

 # Lister
 *"Everybody's a textfile, Dave"*

-**Lister** is a small, lightweight, .NET recreation of the 'ls'/'gci'/'dir' command from your OS/shell of choice.
+**Lister** is a small, lightweight, .NET recreation of the ls/gci/dir command from your OS/shell of choice.

-Very un-featureful (currently only has two flags), **Lister** is designed for speed, efficiency and compatibility.
+Very un-featureful (currently only has two flags), **Lister** is designed for speed, efficiency, and compatibility.

 Originally designed for me to use with my NeoVim plugin - [Porthole.nvim](https://github.com/Ash-Olorenshaw/Porthole.nvim) - I've actually used **Lister** in a number of settings just because I like that extra 100 or so ms it shaves off a query.